Adding or Dropping a Course

 5th and 6th class day (3rd class day in summer)

 • Students should only request to add a class after the 4th class day for rare and extenuating circumstances.
-If you have questions about which course to take or request a sesat in an open course, please see your advisor.
+If you have questions about which course to take or request a seat in an open course, please see your advisor.
 For non-Moody courses, please contact the department offering the course you wish to add.

 • Moody College does not generally allow adds to any Moody courses after the 6th class day.
 Moody students who wish to add a Moody course after the 6th class day should discuss it with a Moody academic advisor; non-Moody students should discuss options with an advisor in their own department.